Swastika: Post-Schliemann popularity

-Latvia adopted the swastika, for its Air Force in 1918/1919 and continued its use until the Soviet occupation in 1940.
+Latvia adopted the swastika for its Air Force in 1918/1919 and continued its use until the Soviet occupation in 1940.
 The cross itself was maroon on a white background, mirroring the colours of the Latvian flag.
-Earlier versions pointed counter-clockwise, while later versions pointed clock-wise and eliminated the white background.
+Earlier versions pointed counterclockwise, while later versions pointed clockwise and eliminated the white background.
 Various other Latvian Army units and the Latvian War College (the predecessor of the National Defence Academy) also had adopted the symbol in their battle flags and insignia during the Latvian War of Independence.
 A stylised fire cross is the base of the Order of Lāčplēsis, the highest military decoration of Latvia for participants of the War of Independence.
 The Pērkonkrusts, an ultra-nationalist political organisation active in the 1930s, also used the fire cross as one of its symbols.